iamsainikhil/gatsby-prismic-blog-starter/README.md

 # ⚓ Prismic Webhook

 Prismic Webhook allows you to automatically or manually trigger a deployment process in Netlify or Vercel if any post is published or unpublished OR for other events in Prismic.
-I use Vercel as the example and I guess it might be quite similar for Nettlify or any other cloud service.
+I use Vercel as the example and I guess it might be quite similar for Netlify or any other cloud service.

 ## Steps: